IBM/datascienceontology-frontend/assets/pages/about.md

 ---
-title: About
+title: About the Data Science Ontology
 ---

-The Data Science Ontology is a research project of [IBM Research](http://www.research.ibm.com/cognitive-computing/) and the [Statistics Department](https://statistics.stanford.edu/) of [Stanford University](https://www.stanford.edu/).
+The Data Science Ontology is a research project of [IBM Research](http://www.research.ibm.com/cognitive-computing/) and the [Statistics Department](https://statistics.stanford.edu/) at [Stanford University](https://www.stanford.edu/).
 It belongs to the larger Open Discovery project, which aims to improve the efficiency and transparency of collaborative, data-driven science.

 To learn more about the ontology, see the [Help](/page/help) section.

-## Contributors
+### Contributors

 The core project members are:
 - Evan Patterson (Stanford University)